-I am a life explorer, my work is to explore all that it is to be human, to help us understand what limits us, what scares us, what liberates us, what feeds us and ultimately, how can we be all that we can and help others to be so too.
+I am a student of life - my work is to explore all that it is to be human, to help us understand what limits us, what scares us, what liberates us, what feeds us and ultimately, how can we be all that we can and help others to be so too.

-Nikdavis.com is an exploration of life in order to move our thinking, our actions and ourselves forward.
+Nikdavis.com is a conversation about, life in order to help move our thinking, our actions and ourselves forward.

-It is a combination of many facets - spirituality, philosophy, real life experiences, ground breaking research, a deep understanding of change at a personal and organisational level and an endless curiosity about life and all that it has to offer.
+It is a combination of many facets - spirituality, philosophy, research, experiences of change at a personal and organisational level and an endless curiosity and questioning about life and all that it has to offer.

 nikdavis.com is the on-going dissertation of a life long student - that being me.
 It covers a variety of topics based on where I am in my life, what I am learning and what I can share in the belief that it can help others.

-Right now I am exploring better ways to navigate death, to live more meaningful lives, to improve how we experience the menopause, how we can support our mental health better and how to create more joy, purpose and creativity in organisations.
+Right now I am exploring better ways to navigate death, to live more meaningful lives, to improve how we experience the menopause, how we can support our mental health better and how to create more joy, purpose and creativity within our professional and personal lives.

-This website is an invitation to other life explorers, to join the conversation, to consider new perspectives, to challenge the status quo, to embrace change and to help others to do so too, to have the difficult conversations, to do the real work we need to do in order to understand ourselves and therefore others and to be all that we can be, by living life with our eyes, hearts and minds wide open.
+This website is an invitation to other curious people - to join the conversation, to consider new perspectives, to challenge the status quo, to create and embrace change and to help others to do so too, to have the difficult conversations, to do the real work we need to do in order to understand ourselves and therefore others better and to be all that we can be, by living life with our eyes, hearts and minds wide open.

 I've spent many years being involved with change in many different shapes and sizes - I've driven the change, I've shaped the change, I've delivered the change, I've mended the change and I've challenged the change.